Jazz bass: Fretted and fretless bass guitars

 Bill Wyman takes credit for creating the first fretless bass guitar in 1961 when he converted an inexpensive Japanese fretted bass guitar by removing the frets.
-(Note: This fretless bass can be heard on The Rolling Stones songs such as "Paint it Black".)
 The first production fretless bass was the Ampeg AUB-1 introduced in 1966, and Fender introduced a fretless Precision Bass in 1970.
 In the early 1970s, fusion-jazz bassist Jaco Pastorius created his own fretless bass guitar by removing the frets (Note: In interviews, Pastorius gave various versions of how he accomplished this; the versions mention the use of pliers, a putty knife.
 In at least one interview (Guitar Player magazine, 1984) he states that he bought the instrument with the frets already removed, badly, with the slots where the frets once were not yet filled in.) from a Fender Jazz Bass, filling the holes with wood putty, and coating the fretboard with epoxy resin.

 Pastorius used epoxy rather than varnish to obtain a glass-like finish suitable for the use of roundwound strings, which are otherwise much harder on the wood of the fingerboard.
 Some fretless basses have "fret line" markers inlaid in the fingerboard as a guide, while others only use guide marks on the side of the neck.
 Tapewound (double bass type) and flatwound strings are sometimes used with the fretless bass so that the metal string windings do not wear down the fingerboard.
 Some fretless basses have epoxy-coated fingerboards to increase durability, enhance sustain, and give a brighter tone.
 Though most fretless basses have four strings, five-string and six-string fretless basses are also available.
 Fretless basses with more than six strings are also available as "boutique" or custom-made instruments.